opennms-forge/onms-k8s-poc/README.md

 * A custom `StorageClass` for shared content (Google Filestore or Azure Files) to use `ReadWriteMany`.
   * Use the same `UID` and `GID` as the OpenNMS image with proper file modes.
   * Due to how Google Filestore works, we need to specify `securityContext.fsGroup` (not required for Azure Files).
+Check [here](https://github.com/kubernetes-sigs/gcp-filestore-csi-driver/blob/master/docs/kubernetes/fsgroup.md) for more information.

 * A shared volume for the RRD files, mounted as read-write on the Core instance, and as read-only on the UI instances.